micomiloloza/local-library/README.md

 Installing Node and NPM is straightforward because you can just use the provided installer:
 Go to https://nodejs.org/en/
 Select the button to download the LTS build that is “Recommended for most users”.
-Install Node by double-clicking the downloaded file and following the installation prompts.

 The easiest way to test that node is installed is to run the “version” command in your terminal/command prompt and check that a version string is returned:
 ```bash